-Guidelines for Honors Seminar or Departmental "H Sections" Offerings
+Guidelines for Teaching an Honors (HON course) or Departmental Honors Section

 Proposal Submission Process

-Honors seminars offer an excellent opportunity for faculty members to try out new ideas in teaching and research topics, to pilot a course that they may develop for their own department or program, and/or to work with a small group (not more than 20) of excellent students.
+Honors courses offer an excellent opportunity for faculty members to try out new ideas in teaching and research topics, to pilot a course that they may develop for their own department or program, and/or to work with a small group (not more than 25) of excellent, motivated students.

-Professors interested in proposing a seminar for the Lewis Honors College or a departmental “H Section” should submit a proposal via through our online form at http://bit.ly/HonorsCourse.
+Professors interested in proposing a seminar for the Lewis Honors College or a departmental Honors section should submit a proposal via through our online form.

 Faculty proposing education abroad courses for Honors must also submit the appropriate materials to Education Abroad to build a new program in conjunction with the Honors course proposal.

 The Honors Course Proposal Form (LINKED HERE) will request the following information: